konsumer/pciinfo/README.md

 If you want `pciinfo` & `hackintoshdrivers` in your path, do `npm install -g pciinfo`.
 Both utils have a `--help` flag, so you can learn more about how they work.

-### Linux

-`lspci` (from pciutils) needs to be in your path.
-This is really standard, so it will probably work without installing anything.

 ### OSX

 You will need to install the kext in `bin/darwin/directhw.tgz` for this to work.